Cory Copeland

 Overview

-The SEO/GEO Agent is a free-by-default audit toolkit for classic SEO and Generative Engine Optimization — visibility in ChatGPT, Perplexity, and Google AI Overviews.
-A pnpm monorepo with a polite, robots-aware crawler, a JS-render fallback through Puppeteer, seven collectors across SEO and GEO signals, deterministic scoring, and three Claude Code skills (/seo-audit, /geo-audit, /full-audit) that drive the CLI and synthesize executive summaries.
+The SEO/GEO Agent started as a free-by-default audit toolkit for classic SEO and Generative Engine Optimization — visibility in ChatGPT, Perplexity, and Google AI Overviews.
+A pnpm monorepo with a polite, robots-aware crawler, a JS-render fallback through Puppeteer, seven collectors across SEO and GEO signals, deterministic scoring, and three Claude Code skills (/seo-audit, /geo-audit, /full-audit).

 The problem